 As your dog ages, they may develop joint pain, arthritis, and other cartilage deterioration—especially if they’re of a large dog breed.
 That’s why it’s important to include a joint supplement that will address these issues in your dog’s regular diet.

+But today we’re going to show you how you can make your own supplement to boost your dog’s joint health and save a little money.
 Follow the simple recipe below to make a homemade natural joint supplement for dogs.
-It can be used on its own as a preventative or in coordination with a medicinal supplement to ease your dog’s pain.
+It can be used on its own as a preventative or in coordination with one of the supplements linked above to ease your dog’s pain.

-- Includes Glucosamine & Chondroitin to promote healthy joints
+- Includes MSM, glucosamine & chondroitin to promote healthy joints

 In this guide: